AmeerHossam/Final-Project-ITI/README.md

 # Deploy backend application on kubernetes cluster using CI/CD jenkins pipeline.
+- ### Implement secure Kubernetes cluster
+- ### Deploy and configure Jenkins on Kubernetes.
+- ### Deploy backend application on Kubernetes using Jenkins pipeline.
 ## What to do?
 ![image](./img4.png)
 ## Tools used in Project: